Xilinx/Vitis-Tutorials/Hardware_Accelerators/Design_Tutorials/01-convolution-tutorial/lab1_app_introduction_performance_estimation.md

 }
 ```

 The following snapshot shows how the top-level function calls the convolution filter function for an image with three components or channels.
 Here OpenMP pragma is used to parallelize software execution using multiple threads.
-You can open **_src/host_randomized.cpp_** and **_src/filter2d_sw.cpp_** to examine all implementation details.
+You can open **_src/host_randomized.cpp_** and **_src/filter2d_sw.cpp_** from tutorial directory to examine all implementation details.

 ```cpp
    #pragma omp parallel for num_threads(3)